The Best TfL Bus Route For Seeing London's Christmas Lights

 Before you board, note that some Christmas lights can't be viewed by bus.
 Carnaby and Covent Garden are both pedestrianised.
-No buses roll down Bond Street either — though you can glimpse those Chanel perfume bottles (new for 2024!) from any bus travelling along Piccadilly at the bottom end of Bond Street, or along Oxford Street at the top.
+No buses roll down Bond Street either — though you can glimpse those illuminations from any bus travelling along Piccadilly at the bottom end of Bond Street, or along Oxford Street at the top.

 The best bus route to see London's Christmas lights

-To see the major West End Christmas lights (Oxford Street's glowing stars and Regent Street's ever-popular angels), the 139 towards Waterloo is your friend.
-It originates up in Golders Green, but we're only interested in it for present purposes once it hits Oxford Street.
+To see the major West End Christmas lights (Oxford Street's glowing stars and Regent Street's ever-popular angels), TfL's 139 bus route towards Waterloo is your friend.
+It originates up in Golders Green, but we're only interested in it for light-viewing purposes once it hits Oxford Street.

 Hop on outside Selfridges — stop BC on Oxford Street does the trick, but even better, head around the corner to stop BZ on Orchard Street.
 It's still outside Selfridges, but by boarding one stop before, you get ahead of the Christmas shopping masses.
 Ideally, you want a front seat on the top deck, but those four choice positions can be difficult to obtain.
 To maximise your chances of that optimum view, avoid an evening rush hour trip.

 (Note: If you're aiming to see all the lights in one go, we recommend taking a wander around South Molton and Bond Street before you board this bus.
-The alternative is to hop off at the next stop, cross Oxford Street and wander round the South Molton Street and Bond Street area — don't miss the Ever After Garden in Grosvenor Square, 14 November-18 December — before crossing back over Oxford Street, waiting for the next 139 and hopping back on — but really, who's got the energy for that?).
+The alternative is to hop off at the next stop, cross Oxford Street and wander round the South Molton Street and Bond Street area before crossing back over Oxford Street, waiting for the next 139 and hopping back on — but really, who's got the energy for that?).

 So, you've boarded the 139 on Oxford Street, which puts you right below the celestial-themed Oxford Street Christmas lights.
-Gaze up at the curtains of LED stars.
-Glance right briefly along Bond Street — immediately after you pass the former Debenhams building on your left — for another view of those Chanel decorations.
+Gaze up at the curtains of LED stars just above your head, without forgetting to glance right briefly along Bond Street — immediately after you pass the former Debenhams building on your left — for another view of those fancy crown jewel decorations.

 The bus continues to Oxford Circus, where you'll bear right onto Regent Street.
 For once, traffic is a bonus — if you get stuck at the junction for a while, the Oxford Circus lights will be right in front of (and above) you.

 Regent Street is the land of luminescent angels.
-They glide gracefully above — if only these buses had transparent roofs.
-The bus heads down Regent Street, past the famous Hamleys Christmas windows, towards Piccadilly Circus.
+They glide gracefully above you — if only these buses had transparent roofs.
+The bus heads down Regent Street, past the famous Hamleys Christmas windows — usually with performers doing some sort of juggling or dance number on the pavement outside — towards Piccadilly Circus.

 As you roll through Piccadilly Circus, it's worth checking out those world-famous advertising screens — we'd be shocked if a lot of the ads weren't Christmas themed.

-After Trafalgar Square, the 139 finds its way onto Strand, giving you a chance to see the thoroughfare's own Christmas lights — which have new designs for this year.
-Gone are the heavily branded 'Northbank' illuminations, replaced by fairies in a nod to local history (the first fairy lights were used on stage at the Savoy Theatre).
-They're illuminated from 12 November 2024).
+After Trafalgar Square, the 139 finds its way onto Strand, giving you a chance to see the thoroughfare's own Christmas lights — which in 2024 were replaced by fairies in a nod to local history (the first fairy lights were used on stage at the Savoy Theatre).
+They're illuminated from mid-November 2025.

 Hop off the bus at the Southampton Street stop for Covent Garden, before the bus turns right and carries on down to Waterloo.
-From here, it's a short walk to the lights in Covent Garden, as well as other festive activities in the area (if you're an adults-only group, Miracle at Henrietta is worth a visit, for festive vibes by the shovelful).
-Covent Garden Market has kept the oversized bell decorations from last year, and the usual towering Christmas tree is in the piazza (illuminated from 12 November 2024).
+From here, it's a short walk to the lights in Covent Garden, as well as other festive activities in the area (if you're an adults-only group, Miracle at Henrietta is worth a visit, for festive vibes by the shovelful, though note its new address, a few doors down from the old one, for Christmas 2025).
+Covent Garden Market has kept the oversized bell decorations from last year, and the usual towering Christmas tree is in the piazza.
+The Somerset House ice rink is just a short walk away in one direction, while the new-for-2025 Leicester Square ice rink is also nearby.

 Alternatively, you could skip Covent Garden and instead stay on the bus until Waterloo.
-From there make your way on foot to Southbank's Winter Market, where you can finish the evening with a steaming cup of mulled wine, and wander among the Winter Lights free light trail.
+From there make your way on foot to Southbank's Winter Market, where you can finish the evening with a steaming cup of mulled wine, and wander along the river.

 If it's just those stars you're interested in, any bus route that goes down Oxford Street — and there are a lot of them — will do the trick.